 Our pet dogs aren’t going to stay in the yard without a little encouragement and training.
 There is too much out in that big wide world to tempt them away.
-The neighbours probably have dogs of their own that are fun to play with.
-Perhaps there are neighbourhood cats or squirrels to chase around.
+The neighbors probably have dogs of their own that are fun to play with.
+Perhaps there are neighborhood cats or squirrels to chase around.
 Sometimes that smell down the street is just too enticing.

 When dogs are determined enough to leave the yard, and aren’t trained not to, they can run off and get into all sorts of trouble.
 This is why pet owners need to find the best wireless dog fence.

-There are pros and cons to both of these options depending on your property and situation.
-Let’s take a closer look at both solutions to see which may be best for you.
+There are pros and cons to both the invisible wireless fence and in-ground fence options, depending on your property and situation.
+Let’s take a closer look at both solutions to see which may suit you better.

 Wireless dog fence:

-Wireless dog fences are a little bit different.
-The basic principles are the same.
-Dogs still wear the same sort of collars with the same forms of correction.
-The difference is that the boundary comes from a circular zone with a transmitter in the centre.
+Wireless electric dog fences slightly differ from an in-ground fence.
+The basic principles are the same, though – the dog still wears the same sort of receiver collars with the same forms of correction.
+The difference is that the boundary comes from a circular zone with a transmitter in the center.

 In-ground dog fence: